-Annex III procedure — Examination of technical documentation
+7.2 Annex III procedure

 The Directive requires compliance when apparatus is “properly installed and maintained and used for its intended purpose”.
 The Notified Body should therefore note any inconsistencies between obvious uses of the apparatus and the stated intended purpose so that its EU-Type Examination may be suitably qualified and is not open to misinterpretation.

-The applicant specifies which aspects of the essential requirements the Notified Body is to assess (emission and/or immunity or just a part of one of the essential requirements, e.g. only the radiated emission requirements).
+The applicant specifies which aspects of the essential requirements the Notified Body is going to assess (emission and/or immunity or just a part of one of the essential requirements, e.g. only the radiated emission requirements).
 In all cases the Notified Body shall assess the compliance for the aspects as requested by the applicant.

 An aspect relevant to the intended purpose may be the number of units of apparatus likely to be put into service and their overall potential for harmful effects to networks or the radio spectrum or to other apparatus.